mkang315/CST-YOLO/README.md

 ## Ablation Study
 The tables below show the effect on the performance of the proposed modules for the three blood cell datasets.

 **Table 3.1&nbsp;&nbsp;&nbsp;&nbsp;Abation study of the proposed modules.
-Results are APs and mAP@0.5 on the BCCD dataset.
+Results are mAP@0.5 on the BCCD dataset.
 The best results are shown in bold.**
 | Method | WBCs | RBCs | Platelets| Overall |
 | :-------: | :-------: | :-------: | :-------: | :-------: |
 | w/o CST | 0.849 | 0.841 | 0.900 | 0.894 |